Here’s Why You SHOULD Be Telling Prospects About Your Competitors!

 #2 – The “Compare & Contrast” Method 👀

 Unlike the best-of articles, this one is for people struggling to choose between a handful of products or services.
 They have already weighed up their options and are probably struggling to decide which way to go.
-Thus, your compare/contrast blog post will help them identify with their specific needs and understand the pros/cons of the different products/service options available to them and help them decide on the best fit solution for them.
+Thus, your compare/contrast blog post will help them identify their specific needs and understand the pros/cons of the different products/service options available to them and help them decide on the best fit solution for them.

 These blogs might not get the most traffic, but it’s a valuable asset for customers who are right before the decision stage on their buyer’s journey.